1afa/sambadav/README.md

 `http://www.example.com/` will properly redirect to `https://www.example.com/webfolders/`.

-Because this trick is useful for other WebDAV clients as well (users can point their native WebDAV clients straight to the root of the domain), we've expanded the list of eligible user agents from just the Windows XP internal one to a full range.
+Because this trick is convenient for everyone who uses a native WebDAV client, we've expanded the list of eligible user agents from just the Windows XP internal one to a full range.
 This goes in the virtual host section for your plain HTTP server on port 80:

 ```apache
 # Workaround for the builtin WinXP WebDAV client: it can only connect to the